Financing Knowle Parish Church – your part

-Another question that people ask is whether the money that they give to the church just goes into a “big pot” in the Church of England and doesn’t necessarily benefit the work here in Knowle, so I’d just like to reassure you that the majority of our giving does in fact stay here.
+Some people wonder whether the money that they give to the church just goes into a “big pot” in the Church of England and doesn’t necessarily benefit the work here in Knowle, so I’d just like to reassure you that most of our giving does in fact stay here.

-But before we go any further, let’s pause a minute and remember that everything we have is a gift from God … so an attitude of thankfulness is the start point for all our thoughts on how we use God’s gifts.
+So before we go any further, let’s pause a minute and remember that everything we have is a gift from God … so an attitude of thankfulness is the start point for all our thoughts on how we use God’s gifts.

 That includes our time, the abilities that we have, the experiences that we can draw upon, and our resources.

-And even more!
-God is transforming us.
-“And do not be conformed to this world, but be transformed by the renewing of your mind” (Romans 12).
-As we live our lives as Christians, Jesus calls us to be rebels.
-Lots of what we do is the opposite to what we hear on the media, or even our friends talking.
+And God is transforming us.
+We are not to be “conformed to this world but transformed by the renewing of our minds” [Romans 12].
+As we live our lives as Christians, Jesus calls us to be different.
+Lots of what we do is the opposite to what we hear on the TV or on social media, or even our friends talking.
 So when Jesus says things like: